 Due to its business model, Indra's main environmental impacts are associated with energy consumption in the workplace - electricity consumption and climate control - and with greenhouse gas emissions associated with its supply chain, business travel and employee movements.
+However, this can be also considered as an opportunity to work toward more efficient and sustainable operations and definitely reduce the company's operational costs.

 Regarding energy consumption, Indra has a Climate Change strategy which sets out initiatives across four core areas in order to be more efficient in its operations.
-See section 3.3.7 Decarbonization pathway
+See section 3.3.7 Decarbonization pathway and Indra Sustainability Report for more information on the measures taken to harness this opportunity.